Staff Educational Assistance Plan

 Reimbursement

-• The plan reimburses 85% of tuition and mandatory educational fees, up to a maximum of $5,250 per plan year (July 1 – June 30).
+- The plan reimburses 85% of tuition and mandatory educational fees, up to the maximums listed above.

 Eligibility